erythropygia/OpenAI-API-Request/README.md

 # OpenAI-API-Request

-In this document, the data in the excel spreadsheet that you have provided as a source is read and a request is sent to the OpenAI-API.
+In this program, the data in the excel spreadsheet that you show as a source is read and a request is sent to the OpenAI-API.
-The result of this request is returned as a result whether the transmitted text is positive or negative and is saved in a CSV file with the transmitted text.
+As a result of this request, the answer to the question about the transmitted text is returned and saved in a CSV file with the transmitted text.

 **Requirements**
 -OpenAI Library must be installed